athensresearch/athens/doc/adr/backend.md

 and many Clojurists are familiar with it.
 Backends that provide a Datomic-like interface get bonus points, because they don't ask existing Clojurists familiar with Datomic to learn a new language to talk to the database.

+### History

+TODO: DataScript supports history; would be better to have it than not to.

 ### Offline editing